HarperDB/documentation/docs/harperdb-studio/manage-functions.md

 ## Manage Projects

-Once initial Custom Functions configuration is completed you a presented with a functions management screen with the following properties:
+Once initial Custom Functions configuration is completed you are presented with a functions management screen with the following properties:

 * **projects**